Apply for Financial Aid

 - Your (and your spouse’s, if you are married) Federal Income Tax Return

-- Your parent(s) Federal Income Tax Return
+- Your parent(s) (if dependent) Federal Income Tax Return

 - Current bank statements and records of stocks, bonds, and other investments